Even More Guarantees for Variational Inference in the Presence of Symmetries: Introduction

-We fill this gap by extending the analysis of \citet{margossian2024variational,margossian2025generalized} and providing the following contributions: \textbf{(1)} We derive \emph{complementary sufficient conditions} for the exact recovery of the mean when optimizing the FKL and $\alpha$-DIV.
-We find that we can guarantee exact recovery of the mean with the FKL when placing mild assumptions on the base distribution of the location family.
-For the $\alpha$-DIV, we establish a more fine-grained criterion that additionally depends on the value of $\alpha$. \textbf{(2)} In turn, we discuss how our sufficient conditions can inform the choice of variational family in practice, and show how optimization can fail to recover the target mean when they are not met.
+We fill this gap by extending the analysis of \citet{margossian2024variational,margossian2025generalized} and providing the following contributions: \textbf{(1)} In \cref{sec:mean_recovery}, we derive \emph{complementary sufficient conditions} for the exact recovery of the mean when optimizing the FKL and $\alpha$-DIV.
+We find that we can guarantee exact recovery of the mean with the FKL when placing mild assumptions on the base distribution of the location-scale family.
+For the $\alpha$-DIV, we establish a more fine-grained criterion that additionally depends on the value of $\alpha$.
+Notably, our analysis, unlike previous results \citep{margossian2024variational, margossian2025generalized}, does not rely on log-concavity of the target, and hence also applies to multi-modal targets, such as mixture distributions \citep{neal1992bayesian,marin2005bayesian}, allowing us to provide guarantees for a wider range of realistic targets. \textbf{(2)} In \cref{sec:corr_recovery}, we provide sufficient conditions for simultaneously recovering the correlation matrix of the target.
+Akin to \citet{margossian2024variational,margossian2025generalized}, we place additional symmetry requirements on the target for correlation recovery, but still alleviate the assumption of log-concavity. \textbf{(3)} Lastly, in \cref{sec:simulations}, we discuss how our guarantees can inform the choice of the variational family in practice, and show how optimization can fail to recover target characteristics when our sufficient conditions are not met.

-\section{LOCATION-SCALE VI UNDER SYMMETRIES}
+\section{Location-scale VI under symmetries}

-We start by establishing the results obtained by \citet{margossian2025variational}, which we build on.
-Below, we introduce relevant concepts.
+We consider a standard variational inference setting, where given a target $p$, we aim to find the best tractable surrogate within the variational family, $q^{\star} \in \mathcal{Q}$ by optimizing a divergence of choice $D$: